razier/Brackets-php-currentfunction/README.md

 To install extensions:

 1. Choose _File > Extension Manager_ and select the _Available_ tab
-2. Search for this extension
+2. Search for PHP Current Function
-3. Click _Install_!
+3. Click Install!

 ### License